sysco-middleware/sysco-middleware.github.io/_posts/2019-07-23-GettingStartedWithProtobufGrpc.md

 2.3.
 Generating client/server stubs in your favorite programming language.
 2.4.
 Implementing client/server logic.

-3. Working example. []
+3. Working example.
 3.1.
 Defining message structure (protobuf).
 3.2.
 Defining service definitions (protobuf).
 3.3.
 Compiling Grpc client/server stubs out of protobuf.
 3.4.
-More references?
+Implementing the client and the server

 4. Whats is next.
-5. Useful references.
+5. Sources and References.

 ## 1. What is gRPC and why would we use it?